 Collaborative Behaviour categories:

-Advocating effort: urging others to contribute to the group effort
+Seeking Input | Help seeking: seeking assistance from others Feedback seeking: seeking feedback to a position advanced Advocating effort: urging others to contribute to the group effort |

-Monitoring group effort: Comments about the group’s process & achievements
+Monitoring | Monitoring group effort: Comments about the group’s process & achievements |

 Participants & Questions: